 - Southeast (cont'd) - 7.
 Valencia Road, Houghton Road to Old Spanish Trail - This project constructed (in 2021) a new two-lane roadway between Houghton Road and Old Spanish Trail with shoulders, drainage improvements and a new bridge over the Pantano Wash. - 8.
-Colossal Cave Road, Mary Ann Cleveland Way and Camino Loma Alta - This will include construction of intersection improvements at up to two locations along Colossal Cave Road. - 9.
+Colossal Cave Road, Mary Ann Cleveland Way to Camino Loma Alta - This will include construction of intersection improvements at up to two locations along Colossal Cave Road. - 9.
 Old Spanish Trail/Camino Loma Alta Intersection - This project will include construction of additional turn lanes and a traffic signal. - 10.
-Sahuarita Road, Wentworth Road to Davidson Road - This project consists of improving up to two intersections with turn lanes or other intersection treatments. - North - 11.
-Orange Grove Road, Corona Road to Oracle Road - This project consists of widening Orange Grove Road to a 4-lane roadway with shoulders, sidewalks, and drainage improvements to match the recently improved segment to the west.
-This project is in the RTA Next plan. - 12.
-Silverbell Road, Sunset Road to Sunset Dunes Place and Benjamen Road to Abington Road (RTA) - This is a portion of a larger RTA-funded project from Ina Road to Grant Road.
-This section will include widening the roadway to a 3-lane section with shoulders, sidewalks and drainage improvements. - 13.
-Sunset Road, I-10 to River Road (RTA) - This is a portion of the larger RTA-funded project from Silverbell Road to River Road.
-Phase 1, from Silverbell Road to I-10 has been completed.
-Phase 2 (this project) will include construction of a new three- to four-lane roadway from the existing terminus west of I-10 to River Road.
-This project includes new bridges over I-10 and the Rillito River, shoulders, sidewalks and drainage improvements.
+Sahuarita Road, Wentworth Road to Davidson Road - This project consists of improving up to two intersections with turn lanes or other intersection treatments.